ietf-wg-cellar/matroska-specification/notes.md

 application with `DocReadTypeVersion` equal to or lower than `V` even if `DocTypeVersion` is greater than `V`.
 See also the note about Unknown Elements in (#unknown-elements).

-# MIME Types
+# File Extensions

-There is no IETF endorsed MIME type for Matroska files.
-These definitions can be used:
+The file extensions for Matroska files are usually as follows:

-* .mka : Matroska audio `audio/x-matroska`
+* ".mkv" for files containing video tracks
-* .mkv : Matroska video `video/x-matroska`
+* ".mka" for files containing audio tracks with no video tracks
-* .mk3d : Matroska 3D video `video/x-matroska-3d`
+* ".mk3d" for files containing some stereoscopic video tracks

 # Segment Position